lucavenir/go_router_riverpod/README.md

 (legacy examples are still being showcased in a dedicated folder, as a migration steps for whoever)

+## Which example should I read or use?
+I do realize there are _a lot_ of examples right now.
+I've cleaned up the folders in here and I can tell you this:

+1. Try the `sync_router` folder first: that's a basic integration example with synchronous redirect
+2. Then, read the `complete_example` folder and try that out.
+There's a lot going on there: enjoy.

 Please consider starring this mini-repo if you found it useful.
 If you didn't, or if you want to contribute in any way, a discussion about improving this example can be found [here].

 [Riverpod]: https://github.com/rrousselGit/river_pod